KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Homebrew.md

 ![Homebrew|332x500, 15%](../img/Homebrew.png)

+!!! note

-> **Note**: Any package that requires root privileges will either need a rootful Distrobox container or has to be layered with `rpm-ostree`.
+    Any package that requires root privileges will either need a rootful Distrobox container or has to be layered with `rpm-ostree`.

 Homebrew is a package manager that installs packages to their own prefix, and is used strictly for command-line interface (CLI) and terminal user interface (TUI) applications.
 Do **not** install graphical applications or anything that may override system-level packages with Homebrew.